 The subsequent film, Pandora's Box, is the major reason Brooks has a cult following today.
 Sexually charged for the times, it reportedly boasts screen's first lesbian scene and ends with Lulu's death at the hands of Jack the Ripper.
 Pandora's Box was heavily censored, particularly in the U.S., where Brooks' performance didn't appeal to critics used to the pantomime technique of early silent films.
 More than two decades would pass before French critics "discovered" it as a gem and began celebrating Brooks.
 (Defending his decision to feature a huge photo of the actress at a 1955 exhibition, Cinémathèque Français director Henri Langlois exclaimed, "There is no Garbo!
 There is no Dietrich!
 There is only Louise Brooks!")

-Brooks stayed across the pond, filming her other classic, Diary of a Lost Girl, with Pabst, and then Prix de beauté, from an idea by Pabst.
+Brooks stayed in Europe, filming her other classic, Diary of a Lost Girl, with Pabst, and then Prix de beauté, from an idea by Pabst.
 Lucienne starts the film as a typist romanced by André (H. Bandini), a linotype operator who's more than a little possessive.
 He scolds her for frolicking at the beach while men stare in admiration: "Stop showing off.
 Everyone's watching.
 Aren't you ashamed?"

 Lucienne isn't.
 She craves the spotlight, going so far as to send her photos to a contest seeking the new Miss France.
 André detests the very idea -- beauty pageants should be outlawed, he tells her -- and so she doesn't even say goodbye before fleeing to Spain for the Miss Europe final.
 When Lucienne wins again, her pool of suitors turns more glamorous.
 A prince woos her, as does a maharajah.
 "Love clutches me like an eagle," he tells Lucienne.
 "I possess a land more vast than Europe, yet to live there without you would be a harsh exile."